Classes and Programs

 Children reaching the age of three by September 1 and who are toilet trained are eligible for this program.
 Parents may choose from Monday/Tuesday or Wednesday/Thursday/Friday or Monday-Friday classes from 8:30 to 12:30.
 These classes stress socialization and learning through play and a wealth of “hands-on” activities.
 Time for art, music, outdoor play, story time, creative dramatics, and group activities are part of each day’s activities.
 The children attend a lively “Chapel time” each week.
 Each class will have two teachers and may enroll up to 16 children.

-Our four-year-old classes are part of the state of Florida’s Voluntary PreK (VPK) program.
-We prioritize our wait list by those families who want our “extended VPK” program, consisting of more hours than provided by the state funded program alone.
-There is a fee for this extended program.
-These classes consist of hands-on, developmentally appropriate learning experiences, emphasizing beginning literacy and math skills, as well as building the self esteem and self confidence needed to move on to the primary grades.
+Our four-year-old classes are part of the state of Florida’s free Voluntary PreK (VPK) program.
+These classes consist of hands-on, developmentally appropriate learning experiences, emphasizing beginning literacy and math skills, as well as building the self-esteem and self-confidence needed to move on to the primary grades.
 Children attend Chapel weekly.
 Bright Beginnings has three VPK classes limited to 18 students each, with two teachers in each classroom.

 Stepping Stones is a one-of-a-kind program designed to address the needs of children who are eligible for kindergarten, but for a variety of reasons, will benefit from the gift of an extra year before taking that step.
 The Stepping Stones program is the only program in Lee County that works to prepare these students for public or private kindergarten classes, and can enroll up to 15 students.
 Children entering Stepping Stones must be five by September 1.
 This class will meet Monday through Friday, 8:30am-1:30pm.